nickgerace/nickgerace.dev/_posts/2020-05-22-why-i-use-fedora.md

 A clear vision, good frameworks for teamwork, and a balanced release cycle are what make Fedora stand out amongst other distributions.

-...and I haven't mentioned FOSS?!
+...and I haven't mentioned FOSS!

 ## Free and Open Source Software

 As far as my personal beliefs go, Ubuntu and Pop!\_OS actually align more closely to them than Fedora does.
 If Nvidia's proprietary driver is well-designed and significantly better than the FOSS alternative, I'll use it.
-Would I prefer the open source alternative, if it was nearly performant and consistent?
+Would I prefer the open source alternative, if it was nearly as performant and consistent?
 Yes.

-However, many folks reading this feel strongly about FOSS, and I *highly* respect that.
+However, many folks reading this may feel strongly about FOSS, and I *highly* respect that.
 Fortunately, Fedora does as well.

 ["Do you care about sustainable progress in software freedom and innovation?"](https://fedoraproject.org/wiki/Is_Fedora_For_Me)